cloudevents/spec/websockets-protocol-binding.md

 The chosen [event format][ce-event-format] defines how all attributes, including the payload, are represented.

-The event metadata and data MUST then be rendered in accordance with the event format specification and the resulting data becomes the payload.
+The event metadata and data MUST be rendered in accordance with the event format specification and the resulting data becomes the payload.

 ## 4. References